protiva-ahammed/protiva-ahammed/README.md

 #### I am a problem solver, Software Development Engineer.

-I am working as a software engineer.I graduated from Rajshahi University of Engineering and Technology (RUET).
+I am working as a software engineer at Mass Holdings Inc. I graduated from Rajshahi University of Engineering and Technology (RUET).
 I am interested in AI, programming languages, SDE .

 ___